New federal investment could save millions of lives

 Ultimately, the tiny portable device could be plugged into a cell phone made cheaply available to anyone anywhere, including in remote developing areas with little to no access to doctors.

-Given that infantile diarrhea claims the lives of millions of children under the age of five, health providers globally, especially in the developing world, are clamouring for access to this invention.
+Given that infantile diarrhea claims the lives of millions of children under the age of five, health providers globally, especially in the developing world, are clamoring for access to this invention.

 In some regions, it can take up to a week to get fecal samples of suspected cases of the disease to a medically staffed, centralized facility where a diagnosis can be confirmed and the appropriate antibiotic prescribed.
 There are up to 10 different antibiotics available to address the disease.